efectusmagnus/neighborhood-map-udacity-p8/README.md

 ## Description

 The aim of this project is a single page application that features a map of Paderborn's Museums.
-It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and includes highlighted locations that are fetched from the Foursquare API, which are shown in a list of museums' names and can be searched through a filter input field.
-Such locations are shown in the Google Maps thanks to the Google Maps API.
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and includes highlighted locations that are fetched from the [Foursquare API](https://developer.foursquare.com/docs/api), which are shown in a list of museums' names and can be searched through a filter input field.
+Such locations are shown in the custom Google map thanks to the [Google Maps API](https://developers.google.com/maps/documentation/javascript/reference/).
+The Google map shows a custom infowindow with Foursquare data when a museum's marker or a museum's name is clicked.

+## Prerequisites

+To run this application you need your own [Google Maps API](https://console.cloud.google.com/google/maps-apis/), as well as your own [Foursquare API](https://developer.foursquare.com/docs/api).
+Both are free for developement purposes.

-## Available Scripts
+## Getting Started

+Fork this repository.
+Install the dependencies with `npm install` or `yarn install`.
+(For this project, Yarn was used.
+However, you can use `npm` instead).
 In the project directory, you can run:

-### `npm start`
+### `yarn start` or `npm start`

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.